 Use push notifications, email marketing & SMS messages

 The first plan for Black Friday should be to communicate offers to customers.
 The click-through rate goes up by 30%, and the open rate for email also increases for special days like Black Friday.
-Crafting Black Friday-themed email offers and timely push notifications can boost acquisition and retention rates.
+Crafting Black Friday-themed email offers, SMS marketing, and timely push notifications can boost acquisition and retention rates.

 Differentiate your loyalty program with 3 key imperatives

 Every brand gives discounts and offers.
 To differentiate your brand, take a holistic approach toward customer loyalty with a data-driven loyalty program.
 Data analytics allows informed decision-making and creates highly segmented and personalized offers.
 Strategic consultation brings assurance for marketers with constant monitoring of Black Friday loyalty program campaigns running during the holiday season.

 Also, next-gen technology platforms push brands to stay ahead of customer expectations.
 For example, making loyalty programs omnichannel and data-driven sets up the holiday season to bring maximum ROI for brands.